 V-Zug ‘Adora’ GS60SLZWPVI Fully Integrated Dishwasher

-Finished in a rather ominous-looking matte grey metal, the Adora doesn’t look very adorable, but it is what’s on the inside that really counts.
-It features a massive nine washing programs, and comes with a half-load option as well as a quick wash cycle function.
+Finished in a rather ominous-looking matte grey metal, the Adora doesn’t look very adorable, but it’s what’s on the inside that really counts.
+It features a massive nine washing programs, and comes with a half-load option, as well as a quick wash cycle function.
 It features a limescale sensor, adjustable upper basket and has a digital display for easy cycle selection.

-It’s a larger unit, suited for four or more people.
-That doesn’t mean it’s an obnoxious size though – it’s less than 90cm tall and operates at 46 decibels – barely louder than a whisper.
+It’s a larger unit, suited for four or more people-households.
+That doesn’t mean it’s an obnoxious size though – it’s less than 90cm tall and operates at 46 decibels.
 It earned a 6 star energy rating, and uses a low 111kWh of energy.
 It also boasts a 5 star water rating, using 11.2L per cycle.
 Expect to pay a fairly hefty sum of around $4,500 for this dishwasher, but for top quality and energy efficiency, you may find the price is worth it.

 - 6 stars out of 6 for energy efficiency

 There’s a great divide in the washing machine world: Are you a front loader or a top loader household?
-Each have their benefits and drawbacks, but as far as all-out energy efficiency is concerned, you can’t really go past a front loader.
-One such front loader brand to dominate the rankings is another Swedish powerhouse – Asko.
-Let’s see how it fared.
+Each have their benefits and drawbacks, but as far as all-out energy-efficiency is concerned, you can’t really go past a front loader.
+Two such front loader brands to dominate the rankings are possibly two of the biggest Swedish powerhouses since ABBA – Asko and Electrolux.
+Let’s see how both brands fared.

-With a 7kg capacity, this Asko front loader washing machine gets the perfect 5 stars for energy efficiency!
-And while this is an article about energy efficiency, we definitely think it’s worth mentioning that this particular washing machine also ranks high for water efficiency – 4.5 stars.
-It contains a massive 10 pre-programmed functions, and perhaps most noteworthy, a reload function.
+With 8kg capacity, this Asko front loader washing machine gets the perfect 5 stars for energy efficiency!
+And while this is an article about energy efficiency, we definitely think it’s worth mentioning that this particular washing machine also ranks high for water efficiency – 5 stars.
+It contains a massive 21 pre-programmed functions, and perhaps most noteworthy, a pause function.
 This allows you to toss in that stray sock you left out without having to cause chaos.

-It boasts 220kWh energy consumption, and for water uses a relatively measly 60L of water a cycle.
-Considering top loaders can easily use twice the energy and twice the water, we think this one is a winner.
-At around $1,500 it’s a high-end washing machine, but the trade-off is more efficient operation.
+It boasts 216kWh energy consumption, and for water uses a relatively measly 56L of water a cycle.
+With a retail price tag of $1,999, it’s a high-end washing machine, but the trade-off is more efficient operation.

 - 5 stars out of 5 for energy efficiency

-Let’s face it, clothes dryers are never going to be the most efficient appliances.
+Let’s face it, clothes dryers are never going to be the most energy-efficient appliances.
 Not all are made equal, however.
 As far as efficiency goes, you can’t really beat a heat pump dryer.
 Heat pump dryers basically work in reverse of an air conditioner – they bring warm air from outside to dry the clothes.
-One such brand that’s drying up the competition is LG.

 - 7 stars out of 7 for energy efficiency